 There are many things to look for when choosing an Orlando apartment.
 Where do you want to live?
 What kind of amenities do you want?
 What school districts are you interested in?
 Finding an apartment in Orlando can be overwhelming because there are so many places to look.
 But if you devise a plan and stick to it, finding an Orlando apartment can be a snap.
 Once you have considered all of these suggestions, you can use the filters provided in 407apartments Orlando apartment guide to narrow down your search!

 Research Orlando Neighborhoods

 First, decide which Orlando neighborhood you want to call home.
 There are many diverse communities in Orlando.
 The downtown Orlando area offers the hustle and bustle of a large city with the charm of a Florida town.
 If you prefer something more laid-back, you could check out the Loch Haven Park area, Turkey Lake area, College Park area, or Hunter’s Creek community.
-Slightly outside of metro Orlando you will find Apopka, Oviedo, Winter Springs and Winter Park.
+Slightly outside of metro Orlando you will find Apopka, Oviedo, Winter Springs, and Winter Park.
 And if you’re a student at UCF, there are many college apartments in Orlando.

 Set Your Budget

 How much of your monthly income are you able to spend on an apartment?
-A quick rule of thumb is that your apartment rent should not exceed 30% of your montly household income.
+A quick rule of thumb is that your apartment rent should not exceed 30% of your monthly household income.
 This can get tricky though, some apartments include utilities in the monthly rent, or services like cable and internet.
 This can change the scope of your budget.
-We suggest creating an Excel spreadsheet outlilning all of your current expenses to determine how much you should ideally be paying for rent.
+We suggest creating an Excel spreadsheet outlining all of your current expenses to determine how much you should ideally be paying for rent.
 This process will take some extra time, but it will be worth it in the long run when you are able to set a max rent budget where you can live comfortably long-term.